 - i) All FIA homologated vehicles competing in NRC Rallies must be fitted with a safety cage that complies fully with the cars Safety Cage Homologation Extension. - Should the vehicle not be FIA homologated, the Safety Cage must comply with the design requirements of GCR239 Article 5.
-Also refer FIA Appendix J 2016 Article 253.8 Safety Cages, OR FIA Appendix J 2020 Article 253.8 Safety Cages. - 350 megapascal Locally produced tubing may be used provided the minimum dimensions and tensile strengths are not less than that laid down by the FIA in Appendix J Article 253.8 paragraphs 8.8.3 and 8.8.4.. - ii) Welding shall be of the highest quality and should be carried along the whole perimeter of the tube. - iii) Inside the cockpit the passage of the following between the side members of the body shell and the safety cage are forbidden - a.
-Electric cables - b.
+Also refer to FIA Appendix J 2016 Article 253.8 Safety Cages, or FIA Appendix J 2020 Article 253.8 Safety Cages. - Locally produced 350 megapascal tubing may be used provided the minimum dimensions and tensile strengths are not less than that laid down by the FIA. - ii) Welding shall be of the highest quality and should be carried along the whole perimeter of the tube. - iii) Inside the cockpit the passage of the following between the side members of the body shell and the safety cage are forbidden - Electric cables - b.
 Lines for the fire extinguisher system - c.
-Oil and fuel lines - iv) Padding on the safety cage to protect the occupants is compulsory.
+Oil and fuel lines - iv) Padding on the safety cage to protect occupants is compulsory - iv) The NRC will be providing a laser cut steel Identity plate for those vehicles that don't have a safety cage plate from an approved supplier.
+This plate is to be welded to the safety cage in an easily accessible position.

-903 FIA HOMOLOGATIONS (applicable to R4 Kit and R2B Homologated Cars.)
+903 FIA HOMOLOGATIONS (applicable to R4 Rally2-Kit and R2B Homologated Cars.)

-- i) All homologation applications must receive agreement in principle, approved in writing, by the Chairman of the NRC Steering Committee, supported with the relevant documentation. - ii) Where a manufacturer or constructor represented in South Africa expresses an interest in supporting the R2N class, but does not have an FIA internationally homologated R2B class car, the NRC committee will provide guidelines to build a car based on the FIA R2B Regulations. - iii) Each case will be treated on its merits and any ruling by the NRC Technical Delegate will be made in the interests of fair competition and cost containment within the class.
+- i) All homologation applications must receive agreement in principle, approved in writing, by the Chairman of the NRC Steering Committee, supported with the relevant documentation. - ii) Where a manufacturer or constructor represented in South Africa expresses an interest in supporting the R2N class but does not have an FIA internationally homologated R2B class car, the NRC committee will provide guidelines to build a car based on the FIA R2B Regulations. - iii) Each case will be treated on its merits and any ruling by the NRC Technical Delegate will be made in the interests of fair competition and cost containment within the class.